The first job I ever had was working in a voice company. I was 16 years of age and wanted to earn some extra money during the school holidays.

 No, the answer is not working faster.

 It’s working smarter.
 Working faster may be a by-product of this, but it’s not the aim.
 If you really want to get results faster, then do quality work.
-There’s no two ways about it.
+There are no two ways about it.

 Slow down, think about what you’re really supposed to be doing, and then do it.